MakeMHz/xbox-hd-plus/manual/Upgrading to Stellar XboxHD+.md

 ### Step 2:
 Disconnect the HDMI board from the system.
 Remove and clean the solder from the SDA, SCL, and GND pads.

+**Remove the SDA and SCL wires from the Xbox motherboard.
+These are no longer needed**

 ![Clean Board](./images/upgrade_stellar/clean_board.jpg)

 ### Step 3: